-1. Negotiation of the Infrastructure Funding Agreement ('IFA') The Colorado Workforce Development Council ('CWDC"), with the authority of the Governor, provides that (a) each Partner that operates in the Local Area is required to begin contributing its Proportionate Share of the Total Costs of operating each comprehensive and affiliate one-stop center in the Local Area ('One-Stop Delivery System Budget') no later than January 1, 2018; (b) the cost sharing methodology must be decided by consensus agreement among the LWDB, the CEO, and all the Parties; (c) if any Party fails to agree to a IFA that meets the requirements set forth by the CWDC by the October 1, 2017 the State will implement the State Funding Mechanism to determine each Partner's Contribution.
+1. Negotiation of the Infrastructure Funding Agreement ('IFA')

+The Colorado Workforce Development Council ('CWDC"), with the authority of the Governor, provides that (a) each Partner that operates in the Local Area contributes its Proportionate Share of the Total Costs of operating each comprehensive and affiliate one-stop center in the Local Area; (b) the cost sharing methodology must be decided by consensus agreement among the LWDB, the CEO, and all the Parties; (c) if any Party fails to agree to an IFA that meets the requirements set forth by the CWDC, the State will implement the State Funding Mechanism to determine each Partner's Contribution.

-The Parties agree to participate in good faith in the negotiation of an IFA that meets all requirements set forth by the CWDC by October 1, 2017.
+The Parties agree to participate in good faith in the negotiation of an IFA that meets all requirements set forth by the CWDC.
 At a minimum, the IFA should (a) specify the effective time period, which may be different from that of the duration of the MOU; (b) identify the Infrastructure Costs, Shared Costs and Total Costs; (c) identify the formula used to calculate Proportionate Share; (d) identify the CEO, the LWDB, and the Parties participating in the IFA; and (e) establish a process by which the Parties will reconcile the Total Costs, the Proportionate Share and the Partner Contribution at least once per quarter throughout the term of the IFA.
 Upon agreement, any IFAs for the local area shall be incorporated as legally binding components of this MOU as if fully set forth herein, and shall be attached hereto and incorporated herein as Exhibit B.